SteelCompendium/data-gen/Ancestries/Orc.md

 And having opinions.
 About our creation.
 About us!

-Oh, I don’t know.
+Oh, I don't know.
 I thought I agreed, but then look you what our sibling Ord has made.
 A fine people, these elementals.
 They make marvels.
 Ord made them, and now they make miracles.

 We make marvels.
 The world is a miracle, and enough.